Sky0711/Eiger-Demo/README.md

 - **ETH to ERC-20 Token Swap**: Allows users to exchange their ETH for any ERC-20 token supported by Uniswap V3.
 - **Minimum Amount Guarantee**: Ensures transactions revert if the received token amount is less than the specified minimum, safeguarding user expectations.
 - **Upgradeable Contract**: Utilizes UUPS (Universal Upgradeable Proxy Standard) for straightforward and secure contract upgrades.
-- **Owner-Authorized Upgrades**: Restricts upgrade authority to the contract owner, enhancing security.
+- **Owner-Authorized Upgrades**: Restricts upgrade authority to the contract owner.

 ## Deployment